buildkite/buildkite-sdk/README.md

 1. Commit all pending changes.
 We want the release commit to be "clean" (i.e., to consist only of changes related to the release itself.)

-1. Update the `VERSION_FROM` and `VERSION_TO` values in the `release:all` task in [`./project.json`](./project.json).

-1. Leaving that single change uncommitted and run the release script:
+1. Run the release script with the version you are releasing:

     ```bash
-    npm run release:create-branch
+    npx nx release:create-branch --args="--version=0.13.0"
     ```

     This script:

-    -   Updates the version numbers in all affected files
+    -   Updates each SDK's version file
     -   Rebuilds all SDKs
     -   Commits all changes (e.g., to version files, lockfiles, and anything else under `./sdk`)
     -   Pushes the branch to GitHub

 1. Next open a PR with the created branch.

-1. After the PR is merged, from an up-to-date main branch, create and push the release tags:
+1. After the PR is merged, from an up-to-date main branch, create and push the release tags.
+Tag the release commit itself, not whatever main has since moved on to:

     ```bash
-    git tag v{VERSION_TO} main
+    git tag v0.13.0 <release-commit>
-    git tag sdk/go/v{VERSION_TO} main
+    git tag sdk/go/v0.13.0 <release-commit>

-    git push origin v{VERSION_TO}
+    git push origin v0.13.0
-    git push origin sdk/go/v{VERSION_TO}
+    git push origin sdk/go/v0.13.0
     ```

 1. Once the tags have been created, manually trigger the SDK Release Pipeline in Buildkite.
+SDKs with no changes since the previous release have their publish step skipped, so expect some to be marked skipped rather than green.
 After the pipeline has finished, manually create a release in GitHub ([example](https://github.com/buildkite/buildkite-sdk/releases/tag/v0.5.0)).

 ### Docs